alex-desaram/alex-desaram.github.io/paper.md

 (insert image here)
 *“Zoom in.
 Life is still here.”*

-Every time you're about to say something that glorifies hustle-- pause.
+Every time you're about to say something that glorifies hustle— pause.
 Because language doesn't just reflect thought.
 It helps shape it.